Gmright2-coll/Help.DRC.congo-/README.md

 To have a heart of helping is in you , imagine of this time situation this people the don't have no one to provide mask 😷 for this them the is 95% chance For people to get sick because first thing the is not social distances
 Because the gover it doesn't really care about  them
+The heart of giving it can come inside you if you want to help this people at who are in Africa who are crying right now It's important to help the people who at there crying they don't have anything to eat because life is to hard for people up there
+The kindness in you can tell how this people up there crying and dying because they don't have anything in the stomach

 ![28D07418-4437-4350-B634-11F921A72A6E](https://user-images.githubusercontent.com/59498844/82209986-da86a500-98d3-11ea-8af0-318c994ea09f.jpeg)
 Together as young people we can work in one to bring the change it doesn't matter where you came from but if you Want to make a change please